College of Asia Pacific Studies (APS)

 Environment and Development

-Profit-driven development has bought with it a raft of environmental and other issues, and sustainable development is an urgent issue for our times.
-This cluster of lectures tackle this question of sustainable development in relation to efforts to balance environmental conservation and economic development.
-You will also examine sustainable development policies in light of the systems and laws in each country and region.
+Profit-driven development has brought with it a raft of environmental and other issues, and sustainable development is an urgent issue for our times.
+Lectures in this area of study tackle the question of sustainable development in relation to policies and efforts to balance environmental conservation and economic development.

 Hospitality and Tourism

-As cultural exchange and promotion of regional industries through tourism are vital to the development of the Asia Pacific region, this cluster explores multiple facets of tourism through the lenses of culture, society and community.
-You will focus on the theory and practice of hospitality as it relates to the tourism, health and welfare industries.
+As cultural exchange and promotion of regional industries through tourism are vital to the development of the Asia Pacific region, this area of study explores multiple facets of tourism through the lenses of culture, society, and community.
+You will focus on the theory and practice of hospitality management as it relates to the tourism, health, service, and welfare industries.

 The College of Asia Pacific Studies aims to cultivate human resources that, upon comprehensive understanding of the diverse political conditions, economies, societies, and cultures of the Asia Pacific region, will 1) achieve basic and advanced knowledge in such areas as global society, environment and development, and tourism; 2) develop language, communication and problem-solving abilities; and 3) through understanding of the diverse problems facing the Asia Pacific, will be able to contribute to sustainable development and coexistence in the region.